GB Type Approval Scheme – Frequently Asked QuestionsThis page was last updated on 30th September 2021

 Do you have a question not listed above?
 Then please get in touch.?

-If you have worked with us before, you can talk to your usual contact.
+If you have worked with us before, you should reach out to your usual contact.
 Alternatively, you can send your enquiry to us, using our Contact Us page.
 Please include ‘GB Type Approval’ in the subject line to ensure your email is directed to the correct team.